HannaBerggren/CLOUDBERRIES/README.md

 ![wireframes 1](./assets/css/images/wireframes1.png "wireframes 1")
 ![wireframes 2](./assets/css/images/wireframes2.png "wireframes 2")

+### Missings links

+- The submit button links you back to the homepage, since the right direction doesen't exist today.

 ### Features Left to Implement

-- Another feature idea is to make a schedule of where the viewers can meet in the world to meet together and pick the berries together.
-To add more pictures of the recipe side and icons of showing for how many people the recipe is for.
+- Another feature idea is to make a schedule of where the viewers can meet in the world to meet up and pick the berries together.
+To add more pictures of the recipe side and add icons to make the page more appealing, for example so you can easily see how many people the recipe is for.

 ## Testing